José Vidro

-José Angel Vidro (born August 27, 1974) is a Puerto Rican born former Major League Baseball second baseman.
-He played for the Montreal Expos/Washington Nationals and Seattle Mariners.
+José Angel Vidro (born August 27, 1974) is a Puerto Rican former professional baseball second baseman.
+He played in Major League Baseball (MLB) for the Montreal Expos/Washington Nationals and Seattle Mariners.

 Professional career

 Montreal Expos/Washington Nationals

 Vidro was drafted in the sixth round of the 1992 amateur draft by the Montreal Expos from Blanca Malaret High School in Sabana Grande, Puerto Rico.
 He spent four seasons in the minor leagues before making his major league debut on June 8, 1997.
 He was primarily a reserve infielder for the Expos in 1997 and 1998.
 Vidro is the first of three players, including Robinson Cancel (New York Mets) and Jonathan Sánchez (San Francisco Giants), from Sabana Grande to make it to the major leagues.

 In 1999, Vidro became a full-time player as the Expos starting second baseman.
 He hit .304 with 12 home runs and 59 RBI and was second in the National League with 45 doubles.

 In 2000, Vidro was named an All-Star for the first time in his career.
 His career high .330 batting average on the season was seventh-best in the NL.
 His 200 hits were second-best in the NL and his 51 doubles were good for third-best.
 He also set career high numbers with 24 home runs and 97 RBI.
 Vidro continued as the starting second baseman for the Expos in 2001 when he hit .319 with 15 home runs and 59 RBI.

 Vidro made the NL All-Star team in both 2002 and 2003, hitting over .300 both seasons and winning the Silver Slugger as the best hitting 2nd baseman in the NL in 2003.
 Vidro played three more seasons with the franchise, including the first two seasons when the Expos moved and became the Washington Nationals.
 Due to injuries to his right knee, ankle, and quadriceps muscle, Vidro played in only 87 games for the Washington Nationals in 2005, 8 of which were as a pinch hitter.